- Cancer Information

-If you need to lift the person you’re caring for, or help them get into or out of bed or a chair, ask a physiotherapist to show you how to do so safely.
-They can suggest equipment you can use to make lifting easier.
+If the person you’re caring for needs help to get into or out of bed or a chair, ask a physiotherapist to show you how to do so safely.
+They can suggest equipment or techniques to help the person move.

 Providing personal care

 A person may need help with bathing, toileting and dressing while you are caring for them.
 There are aids or equipment available to make bathing and going to the toilet easier.

-Some carers feel uncomfortable providing personal care themselves, particularly for their parents or adult children.
-Or the person with cancer may prefer that a professional assists with daily personal tasks.
-To find out how to arrange visits from a professional, talk to a social worker on your treatment team or call Cancer Council 13 11 20.
+Some carers feel uncomfortable providing personal care, particularly for their parents or adult children.
+The person with cancer may also prefer that a professional helps with these tasks.
+To find out how to arrange visits from a professional, talk to a social worker on the treatment team or call Cancer Council 13 11 20.
 You can also review the person’s insurance policies to see if they provide any benefits that may help with home care services.